nightroman/FarNet/PowerShellFar/README.md

 ---
 **Notes**

-The *Colorer* scheme *powershell.hrc* (optionally with *visual.hrd*) takes care of syntax highlighting.
-In addition to PowerShell syntax console output is colored as well: numbers, dates, times, paths, errors, warnings, and etc.
+The Colorer scheme *powershell.hrc* (optionally with *visual.hrd*) takes care of syntax highlighting.
+In addition to PowerShell syntax, console output is colored as well: numbers, dates, times, paths, errors, warnings, and etc.

-Use word completion (e.g. *Complete-Word-.ps1*): words from output of previous commands often can be effectively completed in a new command being composed.
+Use word completion (e.g. *Complete-Word-.ps1*).
+Words from output of previous commands often may be effectively completed in a new command being composed.

 *********************************************************************